 During the conference, they should direct discussions so that that follows the pre-distributed and agreed upon agenda.
 It is the leader’s responsibility to establish meeting roles and ensure equal speaking opportunities for all attendees, create an environment that all attendees feel comfortable contributing to all workshops, as well as all brainstorming and discussions.
 The leader is also in charge of any equipment such as PowerPoints, Screen-sharing, or other visuals.

 After the meeting, the leader should effectively communicate what the conclusions and next steps are, and assign responsibilities to all team members to avoid confusion and inefficiency.

 This meeting role records key points that are made during the meeting.
 They would be especially effective if they devise the agenda along with the leader so that they are not only familiar with the agenda, they can also add to it when necessary.
-The Recorder also distributes the agenda prior to the conference, and distributes the notes and conclusions afterwards.
+The Recorder also distributes the agenda prior to the conference and distributes the notes and conclusions afterward.